erikeldridge/rack-ab/README.md

     end
     # ...
     [200, {}, body]
+1. Call app

-In development, force a bucket by setting a cookie named _rack_ab_ to the bucket name.
+In development, we can force a bucket by setting a cookie named _rack_ab_ to the bucket name.

 ## Configuration